BibleResearch/bible-notes/old_testament/prophets/malachi.md

   - Note the use of the word "messenger" (and similar forms) throughout the book (2:7 and 3:1).

   - **Beware** of anyone who tries to apply **Malachi 3:8-12** to Christians.
 This passage was **not written to Christians**, nor do we have the promises detailed in this passage.

+  - This book should be read along with **Nehemiah** as both books are post-exile and address many of the same issues.